inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 - what features and tools are available in Docker platform
 - How do you use them?

 ---

-## Logistics

-- Course start and end times
-- Breaks
-- Lecture
-- Lab Environments

----

-## Introductions

-- About your instructor
-- About your
-    - company and role?
-    - Experience with Docker Security?
-    - Expectations from this course?

----

 ## Agenda

-- Introduction
 - #### Overview of Docker Security
 - Isolation: Kernel Namespaces and Control Groups
 - User Management